 Remarks by Ambassador Betty E. King

-at the International Environment House Earth Day Event with Changing Oceans
+International Environment House Earth Day Event with Changing Oceans

 Theme: Mobilize the Earth: A Billion Acts of Green